gaby-FI/Neo-Ingenieros-JO/wro2022-fe-template/schemes/circuit explanation.md

 - The voltage regulator prevents current spikes that could damage components and guarantees stable 5V output for the electronics.

 ## ✅ Justification of Component Selection
+🧠 **Arduino UNO**
+Served as the central processing unit during development, offering straightforward integration with sensors and actuators through its digital and analog I/O. Its reliability and accessibility made it ideal for both prototyping and early-stage deployment.

+⚙️ **DC Motor**
+Converted electrical signals into mechanical movement, powering the vehicle’s locomotion system.
+Essential for achieving forward propulsion and maneuvering through dynamic environments.

+🔌 **Breadboard**
+Enabled modular and solderless circuit construction, allowing fast reconfiguration and troubleshooting of hardware connections during iterative testing phases.

+🔁 **Controller Module L9110**
+Provided dual-channel motor control with a compact footprint and adequate current handling, ensuring directional and speed regulation for small DC motors in a lightweight setup.

+📏 **HC-SR04 Ultrasonic Sensor**
+Used for obstacle detection and proximity measurement.
+Its echo-based distance readings informed the navigation logic and real-time collision avoidance behavior.

+🌀 **MPU-6050**
+Combined a 3-axis gyroscope and accelerometer to monitor orientation and motion.
+This data contributed to stability correction and enhanced sensor fusion for trajectory control.

+↪️ **Micro Servo Motor (SG90)**
+Controlled steering mechanisms or sensor positioning, adjusting based on environmental inputs.
+Its fast response time and precision made it suitable for dynamic direction changes.

+🎥 **Pixy2 Cam**
+Integrated vision processing enabled color-based object recognition and line tracking, supporting autonomous decision-making tasks such as path following and goal detection.

+🔋 **Capacitors**
+Smoothed voltage fluctuations and filtered high-frequency noise across the power supply and signal lines, improving system stability and sensor accuracy.

+⚡ **Voltage Regulators**
+Maintained consistent voltage levels to protect sensitive components from overvoltage or power drops, especially when transitioning between motor loads.

+🔀 **HG7881 H-Bridge Motor Driver** *(used in the final vehicle)*
+Provided efficient bidirectional control of DC motors with PWM support.
+Its MOSFET-based design ensured low heat generation and compact integration—ideal for embedded mobile systems.

+🔄 **L293D H-Bridge** *(used in the diagram as a placeholder)*
+Served as a functional substitute in circuit diagrams, capable of controlling two DC motors with directional and speed control. *(Replaces the HG7881 only in the schematic representation.)*